sidhantagar/kaggle-digit-recogniser/README.md

 # kaggle-digit-recogniser
 In this machine learning project our dataset which has been derived from the famous MNIST dataset consists of 784 data fields which contain pixel values from 0-255 inclusive and a target field "label".Thus in our data set, each image is a handwritten digit converted to greyscale image which is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total given as pixel values from 0-783.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 The taget field contains the digit in the handwritten image.

-This repository contains three files:
+This repository contains 4 folders:

   1. The first one is a tutorial notebook explaining how PCA works and its effects on the dataset.
      You can visit "https://www.kaggle.com/sidagar/pca-explained-with-animated-visuals" to view the notebook.